October horoscope: What does the transit of planets mean for all zodiac signs

 Gemini (Twins) October horoscope: May 21–June 21

 Some strife in family is indicated.
 Avoid arguments and altercations.
 Some challenges can come up in marital life and partnerships can go wrong.
-Look after your health; some skin related problems indicated.
+Look after your health; some skin related problems might surface.
 Your partner/spouse might benefit financially.
 Avoid travel as it will not be fruitful.

 Keep communication clear and stay calm.
 Focus on the positive in your life and keep an optimistic approach.
 Your interest in creativity will peak.